krasserm/fairseq-image-captioning/README.md

 - `--arch simplistic-captioning-arch`.
 Uses the same decoder as in `default-captioning-arch` but no transformer encoder.
   Image features are processed directly by the decoder after projecting them into a lower-dimensional space which can be controlled with `--encoder-embed-dim`.
 Projection into lower-dimensional space can be skipped with `--no-projection`.
-- `--feature-spatial-embeddings`.
-Learns positional (spatial) embeddings of bounding boxes or grid tiles.
+- `--feature-spatial-encoding`.
+Learns spatial (positional) encodings of bounding boxes or grid tiles.
 Disabled by default.
-  Positional embeddings are learned from the top-left and bottom-right coordinates of boxes/tiles and their relative sizes.
+  Positional encodings are learned of the top-left and bottom-right coordinates of boxes/tiles and their relative sizes.

 ## Training